House Rules: Simplification the Autistic Way

 ⚔ HELP

 Grant an ally advantage on a roll if you can explain how you help.
-DM may require a skill check or grant advantage automatically depending on the idea.

 Limit: One Help reaction per roll.